Congo Tetra vs Convict Cichlid: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Congo Tetra and Convict Cichlid differ in temperament is essential for making the right choice.
 Congo Tetra's peaceful schooling character creates a fundamentally different ownership experience than Convict Cichlid's aggressive (especially when breeding) nature.
 In daily life, this means Congo Tetra owners typically experience a fish that leans toward peaceful schooling behavior, while Convict Cichlid owners find their fish more inclined toward aggressive (especially when breeding) tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither is better in the abstract; pick the one that matches your personality and household rhythm.

 Best for Families with Children